A second Mauigoa is bound for Pullman, as 3-star outside linebacker Francisco commits to WSU football

 Francisco will try to replicate his brother’s success as a Pac-12 football player, but he’ll likely have to do it on the other side of the ball.
 The 6-foot-3, 205-pound three-star recruit is a two-way athlete, but was primarily recruited by the Cougars and others as an outside linebacker.

 WSU’s newest commit recorded 46 total tackles, five tackles-for-loss and one interception last season at Aquinas High School in San Bernardino, California.
 According to 247Sports.com, he was only a part-time defensive starter for Aquinas because the Falcons were also reliant on him as a dual-threat quarterback.
-Francisco threw for 1,113 yards and 10 touchdowns, rushing for another 475 yards and four touchdowns on the ground while leading Aquinas to the CIF Division 5 Championship in 2019.
+Francisco threw for 1,113 yards and 10 touchdowns, rushing for another 475 yards and four touchdowns while leading Aquinas to the CIF Division 5 Championship in 2019.

 Francisco is considered the nation’s No. 93 outside linebacker and also had offers from Army, Utah State, San Jose State, Hawaii, Idaho, Yale, Montana State and Idaho State.